lexruee/tentacle_pi/README.md

 Tentacle Pi is a growing collection of drivers for popular I2C sensors.

-Why did I create this repository?

-* For my project at the University I need a single repository that contains all necessary drivers.

-* Besides that I want to learn how to write drivers for I2C sensors.

-* No additional dependencies like boost, wiringPi or quick2wire.

-* Python 2.7 support!
-Because most of the single-board computers have Python 2.7 support like Raspberry Pi, Raspberry Pi 2, Banana Pi, or BeagleBone Black.

-* No hardcoded platform specific drivers.

-* My goal is to support further I2C sensors in the future.

 Supported I2C sensors are:

  * AM2315 / AM2321